VeritasSoftware/MyBlazorAnimation/README.md

 ```

 You can use the `--durationInSeconds` and `--iterationCount` CSS variables to set the duration and iteration count for the custom animation.

+These CSS variables will be set by the `Animate` component based on the `DurationInSeconds` and `IterationCount` properties.